rainym00d/LLM4RS/readme.md

 # Citation
-If you find our code or idea useful for your research, please cite our work.
+If you find our code or work useful for your research, please cite our work.

 ```
 @inproceedings{LLM4REC_2023,